-- Lifestyle Counseling: Diet, exercise, sleep and stress management are addressed to promote sustainable health and longevity.
+Lifestyle Counselling: Diet, exercise, sleep and stress management are addressed to promote sustainable health and longevity.

-- Allergy Desensitization: A small dose of allergen solution is taken under the tongue in a series of treatments to improve allergic symptoms by reducing the body’s sensitivity to the allergen.
+Allergy Desensitization (Sublingual Immunotherapy): A small dose of allergen solution is taken under the tongue in a series of treatments to improve allergic symptoms by reducing the body’s sensitivity to the allergen.

-- Injection Therapies: Intramuscular (IM) and intravenous (IV) injections of high dose vitamins and minerals are used to treat deficiencies, improve energy, aid detoxification, and support immune function.
+Injection Therapies: Intramuscular (IM) and intravenous (IV) injections of high dose vitamins and minerals are used to treat nutritional deficiencies, improve energy, and support immune function.
 Click here to learn more about IV nutrient therapy.

 Laboratory Testing Offered by Naturopathic Doctors: